Skip to content

 Compliance issues

-For companies, staying compliant with increasing government regulations about data protection such as HIPAA (Health Insurance Portability & Accountability Act) and GDPR (General Data Protection Regulation) is becoming more complex.
+For companies, staying compliant with increasing government regulations about data protection, such as HIPAA (Health Insurance Portability & Accountability Act) and GDPR (General Data Protection Regulation) is becoming more complex.
 Companies land in a lot of trouble in case of non-compliance with any of these bodies.

 It is unduly challenging to keep track of who can access the information due to the large-scale accessibility of data in the cloud environment.
-For this reason, companies should always strive for authentication systems for all the sensitive data in the organization to mitigate this risk.
+For this reason, companies should always strive for authentication systems for all sensitive data in the organization to mitigate this risk.

 Final remarks

 Unquestionably, transitioning to cloud computing is posing new cybersecurity risks.
 Conversely, organizations can meet the challenges by adopting a streamlined and mature governance model for the cloud.
-Security agility and response capabilities can get enhanced significantly through a perfectly designed model.
+Security agility and response capabilities can be enhanced significantly through a perfectly designed model.